-In the error state, there is a change in voltage on the LED pin causing the LED connected to this pin to repeatedly flash the Morse pattern SOS, followed by a status code indicating the error.
+In the error state, the module's LED repeatedly flashes the Morse pattern SOS, followed by a status code indicating the error.
 All other inputs and outputs are disabled.

 Version: 3.0 Firmware Load Test

 Firmware Load Test

 When an administrator loads new firmware, the module reads the candidate image into working memory.
 It then performs the following tests on the image before it replaces the current application: